Governance & Strategy · for leaders & councils

-AI Governance & Risk
+AI Governance and Risk for UK Organisations

-Your staff use AI tools every day.
-ChatGPT, Claude, Copilot, and dozens of embedded AI features in existing software.
-Without governance, you have no visibility of what data enters these systems, what decisions they influence, or what risks they create.
+At the same time, your staff use AI tools every day: ChatGPT, Claude, Copilot and dozens of embedded AI features in existing software.
+Without governance you have no visibility of what data enters those systems, what decisions they influence or what risks they create.
+If your staff have access to the internet, they are almost certainly using AI at work, which means you have no control and no legal protection by default.
+This is not a future problem; regulators publish enforcement records now and businesses pay penalties now.

 - Board-approved AI usage policy for all staff and contractors